davidgasquez/handbook/Learning.md

 - Develop strategies instead of procedures.
 Do this by interleaving different problems.
 Learning to learn is an art in itself.
 - One of the most important things to encourage in the early stages of a new skill is the development of good form.
 Once you have it, trying harder works, whereas if you don't have it, trying harder just leads to a lot of frustration and discouragement.
 And of course, if you have bad [[Habits]] right from the start, they're only going to get harder and harder to fix as you ingrain them through practice.
 - Most knowledge worth having comes from **practice**.
 It comes from **doing**.
 [It comes from **creating**](https://blog.tjcx.me/p/consume-less-create-more).
+- Knowledge is built up through layers.
+You need more basic knowledge before you can access more advanced knowledge.
+You can’t learn things that are too far removed from your knowledge tree.
 - For some subjects, [there's no speed limit](https://sive.rs/kimo).
 If you're more driven than most people, you can do way more than anyone expects.
 - A great way to spot what is probably true in any field is to find multiple people with different worldviews on a topic and see which parts do they agree upon.
 - [Practice, practice, practice](https://www.lesswrong.com/posts/YABJKJ3v97k9sbxwg/what-money-cannot-buy).
 Spend [[time]] in the field, practicing the relevant skills first-hand; see both what works and what makes sense.
 Collect data; run trials.
 See what other people suggest and test those things yourself.
 Directly study which things actually produce good results.